microsoft/rushjs.io-website/pages/intro/welcome.md

 - **Enterprise policies:** Want to review new libraries before developers add them to package.json, but avoid hassling people about already approved cases?
 Want to enforce that all your projects depend on the same library version numbers?
 Are unprofessional personal e-mail addresses accidentally showing up in your company's Git history?
 Rush can help maintain a consistent ecosystem when you've got many developers and many projects in the mix.

 - **Lots more!** Rush was created by the platform team for [Microsoft SharePoint](http://aka.ms/spfx).
-We build hundreds of production NPM packages every day, from internal and public Git repositories, for third party SDKs and live services with millions of users.
+We build hundreds of production npm packages every day, from internal and public Git repositories, for third party SDKs and live services with millions of users.
 If there's an important package management problem that needs solvin', it's likely to end up as a feature for Rush.

 #### Next up: [Getting started with Rush]({% link pages/intro/get_started.md %})